 Main branch analysis

-Main branch analysis is your third line of defense in keeping your code clean, after SonarQube for IDE and pull request analysis).
+SonarQube Cloud’s Main Branch analysis is your third line of defense in keeping your code clean, after SonarQube for IDE and Pull Request analysis.

-SonarQube Cloud analyzes the main branch every time a change is made to it.
-Select My Projects in the global navigation and select your project from the list to see the results.
+SonarQube Cloud analyzes the Main Branch every time a change is made to it.
+Select My Projects in the global navigation and choose your project from the list to see the results.
 By default, the Project Overview is displayed.
 This view includes three sections:

 On the left side of the page, go to Main Branch to see a detailed breakdown of the results for the main branch of your project.